chipsenkbeil/distant.dev/docs/getting-started/usage.md

 {{ asciinema("/assets/videos/distant-server-listen-foreground.cast") }}

 Normally, you do not need to start a distant server manually.
-The act of [launching](#launching) described up will start the server for you; however, there may be times where it is desirable to start the server yourself.
+The act of [launching](#launching) described above will start the server for you;
+however, there may be times where it is desirable to start the server yourself.

 ```sh
 distant server listen
 ```

 The above starts a server that listens in the foreground.
-The fork the process (or detach on Windows), you can supply the `--daemon` flag.
+To fork the process (or detach on Windows), you can supply the `--daemon` flag.

 Notice the distinct URI printed out by the server when listening.
 This is